Dr. Matthew Stampe D.Ac

-In 1990, while attending Virginia Commonwealth University, Matthew took interest in the study of Chinese medicine like Diet therapy and Herbs, Acupuncture, Tui-na (Chinese massage), Tai chi, Neigong, and Qigong through the Tao Experience Foundation (director Wilson Pitts), Dr. Amy Ballon-Tseng, and Dr. Shuing-Fei Kang.
+In 1990, while attending Virginia Commonwealth University, Matthew took interest in the study of Chinese medicine like Diet therapy and Herbs, Acupuncture, Tui-na (Chinese massage), Tai chi, Neigong, and Qigong through the Tao Experience Foundation (director Wilson Pitts), Amy Ballon-Tseng, and Dr. Shuing-Fei Kang.
 Meditative disciplines (Swami Satchidananda’s Hatha Yoga, Transcendental meditation “TM” with Dr. Jonathan Shear, and Tibetan Buddhism with Geshe Tenzin Wangyal Rinpoche) were also learned and practiced under strict guidance to connect with the true source of healing.
 Matt got his Bachelor’s of Fine Arts in 1995.

 “I believe acupuncture works best with a series of treatments with dietary and lifestyle adjustments, along with teaching patients some basic acupressure and qigong.”
 Matt often says.

 In 1992, Matthew was introduced to Coach He Weiqi, one of the top 10 wushu coaches from Mainland China and her husband Coach Xu Jengheng.
 They were invited from Shanghai China to teach at the Richmond Virginia Parks and Recreation.
 Matt began learning the Traditional Yang Taijiquan curriculum supplemented with Chanquan, Wushu Taolu, and Sanda training.
 Coach He, a disciple of Fu Zhongwen, was the President of the U.S. Chapter of the Yongnian Taijiquan Association.
 Through Coach He, Matthew was able to train with Taiji legends like Fu Zhongwen, Fu Shengyuan, and James Fu.
 Coach Weiqi also brought Shanghai team member Coach Zhou Jianhua (Cai Longyu’s student) to help the Richmond wushu team.
-Fu Shengyuan’s top disciple Damon Bramich is also a important instructor.
+Fu Shengyuan’s top disciple Sifu Damon Bramich is my chief instructor.
 Matt’s role in the U.S. chapter of Yongnian Association was Secretary-treasurer of the association.
 Collection of annual dues, generating the newsletter, and coaching adults and kids classes, were part of his responsibilities.

 Other previous Yang style teachers have come from Christopher Pei (Yang Zhenjie and Yang Zhenduo) of the United States Wushu Academy, Yang Zhenduo and Yang Jun of the International Yang Family Association, Xianhao Cheng from the Hangzhou branch Yongnian Association (Jiang Yukun lineage), Cheng Man Ching lineage through Tidewater Tai Chi’s Larry Mann and Don Davis, David Walls-Kaufman, and Ben Lo.